raspberrypilearning/editor-make-a-face/en/step_3.md

 <h2 class="c-project-heading--task">Change the size</h2>

 --- task ---
-➡️ Make the ellipse larger or smaller, or create an oval shape by making one of the dimensions larger than the other.
+➡️ Make the circle larger or smaller, or create an oval shape by making one of the dimensions larger than the other.

 --- /task ---